Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 She grips the dirt behind her as I lift myself from her.
 She stands and dusts the dirt from her as best she can.

-I grip my ribs and gag lightly, staggering back to camp.
+I grip my ribs and cough lightly, staggering back to camp.

 I think that went well.

-I peek from behind my arm to see Lae'zel standing far better off than me.
+I peek from behind my arm.
+Lae'zel stands at the door, gripping the tent flap lightly, looking far better off than me.

 "Istik."

-She approaches me and kneels down next to my cot.
-She holds herself with a soldier's repose.
+She approaches me and kneels next to my cot, holding herself with a soldier's repose.

 "Vash.
 I wish to tell you something."